edouard-gv/tdd-with-excel-kata/README.md

 ## Iteration 2 (small groups)
 * refactor your code as proposed in the debrief.
 * try "pilote / copilote" mob programming way.
-* choose a new exemple and adapt your formula.
-Hint: choose a simple one.
+* adapt the formula for the chosen exemple to pass.
 * if you have the time to implement other cases, don't forget to breathe after the green phase in order to identify refactorings.

 ## Iteration debrief (all together)